JCTRoth/Shell_Script_Utilities/System_Configurations/configure-unattended-upgrades/README.md

 # Configure Unattended Upgrades Script

+Unattended Upgrades is a package in Debian and Ubuntu systems that allows for automatic installation of security updates, ensuring that your system remains secure and up-to-date without requiring manual intervention.

 This script configures unattended-upgrades on a Debian-based system to automatically download and install updates. \
 You can customize various settings such as email notifications, reboot behavior, and the specific time for automatic reboots.